-- (1) For purposes of section 35(3) of the Act, the following Categories of applications as contemplated in section 49 must be considered and determined - - (a) by the District Municipal Planning Tribunal: - (i) All Category 1 and 3(a) applications; and - (ii) all opposed Category 2, 3(b) and 4 applications; - (b) by the Land Development Officer: - (i) All Category 2, 3(b) and 4 applications that are not opposed; - (2) No appeals for Category 4 applications shall be entertained. - (3) For the purposes of subsection (1), an opposed application means an application on which negative comments or objections were received after the public participation process from persons, internal Municipal departments, ward councillors, service providers and organs of state.
+- (1) For purposes of section 35(3) of the Act, the following Categories of applications as contemplated in section 49 may be considered and determined - - (a) by the District Municipal Planning Tribunal: - (i) Category 1 applications; and - (ii) all opposed Category 2 applications; - (b) by the Land Development Officer: - (i) Category 2 applications that are not opposed; - (2) No appeals for Temporary Use applications shall be entertained. - (3) For the purposes of subsection (1), an opposed application means an application on which negative comments or objections were received after the public participation process from persons, internal Municipal departments, ward councillors, service providers and organs of state. - (4) The Land Development Officer as contemplated in subsection 1 (b) may delegate powers to consider applications to a professional registered town planner within the employ of the Maruleng Municipality